 Family and Teen Recovery Services

-At Family and Teen Recovery Services (FuTuReS), we help adolescents ages 12 to 18 and their families.
-Our outpatient program is part of the Child and Family Institute at Mount Sinai St. Luke’s Hospital.
-FuTuReS expands services beyond traditional mental health care.
+At Family and Teen Recovery Services (FTRS, aka “Futures”), we help adolescents ages 12 to 18 and their families.
+Our outpatient program is part of the Child and Family Institute at Mount Sinai Morningside Hospital.
+FTRS expands services beyond traditional mental health care.
 We offer trauma-informed assessment, prevention, treatment, and recovery services for teens and families affected by substance use.

-FuTuReS helps adolescents and their families address: adolescent alcohol, nicotine, and substance use.
+FTRS helps adolescents and their families address: adolescent alcohol, nicotine, and substance use.
 We also support safe coping and healing from trauma.
-At FuTuRes, we help families learn effective communication skills and behaviors that support the recovery.
+At FTRS, we help families learn effective communication skills and behaviors that support the recovery.
 Through this program, we provide one-on-one, group, and family therapy.
 We also offer separate groups for teens and caregivers.
 We can also help with medication management, risk prevention, and recovery services.
-For more information, call 212-523-7157.
+For more information, call 212-523-9479.

-Located at The Mount Sinai Hospital, the Neuropsychological and Learning Disorders Evaluation Service offers comprehensive neuropsychological evaluations to children and teenagers.
+At the Mount Sinai Hospital, we offer comprehensive neuropsychological evaluations for children and teenagers.
 Our assessments look at neurocognitive abilities such as language functions, sensory-perceptual functions, spatial and motor functions, attention, and higher-order executive functions.
 We can also offer an in-depth evaluation of a child's psychological status and academic skills.
 For more information, call 212-241-4423.

 OCD, Tics, and Tourette Disorder Program